ashutosh44ks/react-miniprojects/README.md

-# Each Mini-Project contains simple applications of a React Hook designed for revision purposes
+# The project contains simple applications of React Hooks designed for revision purposes